1000+

 However, with the emergence of Alternative legal service provider services, law firms are happy with its built software precisely for legal and compliance needs.

-According to the 2017 ALSP service study, this global report clarifies, after surveying more than 800 law firms and corporations and the outcome was the growing use of a new generation of ALSPs is essentially about expertise, not lower costs, which is often anticipated.
+The 2017 ALSP service study clarifies that, after surveying more than 800 law firms and corporations, the outcome indicates that the increasing utilization of a new generation of ALSPs is primarily driven by expertise rather than the anticipated lower costs.

 Commonly, ALSPs are companies that majorly provide high-demand legal services such as: